UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 [@sec:geologic-entities] and, most notably, **stratigraphic columns**.

-Macrostrat's stratigraphic column dataset is a rich index of geologic data in the subsurface of North America and is unique in its scale and consistency.
-This dataset has been queryable via Macrostrat's API, but lack of straightforward visualization has limited its usefulness for exploration and modeling.
+Macrostrat's stratigraphic column dataset is a rich index of geologic data in the surface and subsurface of North America and it is unique in its scale and consistency.
+This dataset is queryable via Macrostrat's API, but the lack of straightforward visualization has limited its usefulness for exploration and modeling.
 Macrostrat's column visualization, now publicly available at [`dev2.macrostrat.org/columns`](https://dev2.macrostrat.org/columns), allows